Middle-distance running: 2000 metres steeplechase

-Another race is only run in high school or Master meets.
+Another race that is only run in high school or Master meets.
 The typical specialist in this event would move up to the 3000-metre steeplechase in college.

 3,000-metre steeplechase

 A 3,000-metre steeplechase is a distance event requiring greater strength, stamina, and agility than the flat 3,000-metre event.
 This is because athletes are required to jump over five barriers per lap, after a flat first 200 m to allow for settling in.
 One barrier per lap is placed in front of a water pit, meaning that runners are also forced to deal with the chafing of wet shoes as they race.
-The world records are held by Saif Saeed Shaheen (Qatar) (7:53.63, Brussels.
-3 September 2004) and Gulnara Samitova (Russia) (8:58.81, Beijing, 17 August 2008).
+The world records are held by Lamecha Girma (Ethiopia) (7:52.11, Paris.
+9 June 2023) and Gulnara Samitova (Russia) (8:58.81, Beijing, 17 August 2008).